-• Level 1: Observable inputs such as quoted prices (unadjusted) in active markets for identical assets or liabilities.
+- Level 1: Observable inputs such as quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: Inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly.
+These include quoted prices for similar assets or liabilities in active markets and quoted prices for identical or similar assets or liabilities in markets that are not active.

-- Level 2: Inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly.
-These include quoted prices for similar assets or liabilities in active markets and quoted prices for identical or similar assets or liabilities in markets that are not active. - Level 3: Unobservable inputs that reflect the reporting entity's own assumptions.
+• Level 3: Unobservable inputs that reflect the reporting entity's own assumptions.

-The estimated fair value of cash equivalents, restricted cash, accounts receivable and accounts payable approximates the carrying amount of these financial instruments due to their short-term nature.
+The estimated fair value of cash equivalents, restricted cash, accounts receivable and accounts payable approximates their carrying amount due to their short-term nature.
 The estimated fair value of our long-term debt and capital lease obligations approximates their carrying value based upon our expected borrowing rate for debt with similar remaining maturities and comparable risk.
-As of March 31, 2017, the Warrants were the only financial instrument measured at estimated fair value on a recurring basis.
+As of June 30, 2017, the Warrants were the only financial instrument measured at estimated fair value on a recurring basis based on level 2 inputs.

 NOTE 15.
-SUBSEQUENT EVENT
+SUBSEQUENT EVENTS